-overloads during the nodes run time.
+CPU Limit can be turned for individual nodes in a lab.
+EVE node templates are set, by default, with the recommended CPU limit settings.
+An Unchecked CPU Limit option means that this node will boot without CPU overloads during the nodes run time.
 It acts like a smart CPU usage option.
-If a running node reaches 80% CPU utilization, the CPU Limit feature throttles CPU use for this node to 50% until process usage drops under 30% for a period of 1 minute.
+If a running node reaches 80% CPU utilization, the CPU Limit feature throttles CPU use for this node to 50% until process usage drops under 30% limit.